• Skip to primary navigation

 A delicious drink of fruit blended into a smoothie sounds so tempting, doesn’t it?
 Refreshing and full of nutrients, right?
 Well, if you are purchasing a pre-made bottled smoothie from the grocery store, then no. These fruity mixes are typically loaded with sugar, to the tune of over 50 grams per serving.
 Yes, you read that right!
 On top of that, there is no fiber to be found.

 If you are craving the sweet taste of fruit, have an orange or a bowl of strawberries.
-If it’s a smoothie you are looking for, whip one up with fruit and almond milk at home using your blender.
+If it’s a make ahead smoothie you are looking for, whip one up with fruit and almond milk at home using your blender.

 Image of a plastic container filled with dried pineapple, a sugary fake healthy food.